dxg76/request_logic_VM/README.md

 ### Overview:
 The Vending Logic Directory Contains
-This Directory contains the source code to run the vending machine controller program on the Raspberry Pi 5 It also contains the cpp port of OpenAI's Whisper transcriber https://github.com/ggml-org/whisper.cpp as well as a directory containing the responses the vending machine will
+This Directory contains the source code to run the vending machine controller program on the Raspberry Pi 5 It also contains the cpp port of OpenAI's Whisper transcription software https://github.com/ggml-org/whisper.cpp as well as a directory containing the responses the vending machine will
 respond with during different user interactions

 ### Dev Info: